antarctica/bas-style-kit-docs/site/_core/buttons.md

 {% include snippets/topic-metadata.html current_phase="live" current_version="0.1.0" origin="bootstrap-custom" included="yes" %}

-Add the `.btn-primary` for call to actions or to distinguish the typical or recommended action where there is more than one.
+Add the `.btn-bsk-primary` for call to actions or to distinguish the typical or recommended action where there is more than one.

 **Heads up!** This class will be renamed `.btn-primary` in the next version of the Style Kit.
 See
 {% jira issue="BSK-130" %} for more information.